Trade Mark Practice (LAWS90035)

 - the practices and procedures for obtaining and maintaining the registration of a trade mark in both Australia and New Zealand

 - the principles and options for obtaining registration of a trade mark overseas

 - the rights, privileges and responsibilities of a patent attorney and a trade marks attorney

 - Be able to critically examine, analyse, interpret and assess the effectiveness of the taught practices, procedures, principles, options, rights, privileges and responsibilities

 - Have a sound appreciation of the factors and processes driving governmental revisions of the legal framework

-- Have an advanced understanding of the application of the legal principles and rules of practice in the context of advising and assisting clients with the preparation of their trade mark applications, initiating or defending any opposition or non-use removal applications, and the maintenance and exploitation of their rights, once granted
+- Have an advanced understanding of the application of the legal principles and rules of practice in the context of advising and assisting clients with the preparation of their trade mark applications, initiating or defending any opposition or non-use removal applications, and the maintenance and exploitation of clients' rights, once granted

 - Have a sound understanding of practice issues arising in an international and comparative context

-- Have the cognitive and technical skills to generate critical and creative ideas relating to practice issues in this area, and to critically and independently evaluate existing legal theories, principles and practices
+- Have the cognitive and technical skills to generate critical and creative ideas relating to practice issues in this area, and to critically and independently evaluate existing principles and practices

 - Have the cognitive and technical skills independently to examine, research and analyse existing and emerging issues relating to trade mark practice